andrew/ultimate-awesome/README.md

 - [awesome-sparse-autoencoders](https://github.com/chrisliu298/awesome-sparse-autoencoders) - A resource repository of sparse autoencoders for large language models.
 - [machine_learning_awesome_zh](https://github.com/clonn/machine_learning_awesome_zh) - Deep learning and machine learning.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
+- [fucking-awesome-cpp](https://github.com/Correia-jpv/fucking-awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-javascript](https://github.com/correia-jpv/fucking-awesome-javascript) - 🐢 A collection of awesome browser-side JavaScript libraries, resources and shiny things. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-readme](https://github.com/Correia-jpv/fucking-awesome-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.